60 inch Petersen Mechanical Allows for Seamless Upgrades at 50 Year Old Water Treatment Plant

 PROBLEM

-The City of Calgary had issues with crumbling fresh water infrastructure, specifically replacing valves connected to 60” steel lined concrete pipes.
-The pipes needed to be sealed off for 3 weeks while the valves were replaced.
-The pipe was not strong enough to handle the concentrated pressure of a mechanical plug seal so the plug needed to be secured for additional reinforcement.
+The City of Calgary needed to replace valves connected to 60” steel lined concrete pipes.
+To minimize pipe hoop loads, an external strongjack bracket system would need to be created to transfer axial and shear forces back into a square junction box rather than into the pipe wall.
 The pipes came off of the junction box wall at a 5° Angle.
 No permanent anchoring could be attached to the junction box.
 The placement of the plug needed to be done underwater with the hatch 45 meters away from the plug placement.
+The pipes needed to be sealed off for 3 weeks while the valves were replaced.
 All pipe plug components needed certification for NSF 61 potable water.
 The solution needed to be reviewed and stamped by a third party as well as Petersen Products.

 SOLUTION